mspitzerbrooks/mspitzerbrooks.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am an applied microeconomist working at the intersection of environmental and development economics.
-My research focuses on the role of market failures such as environmental externalities and information frictions in economic development.
+I am an applied microeconomist working at the intersection of environmental, health, and development economics.
+My research focuses on the health and human capital impacts of exposure to environmental harms.
+I also have work on the role of information frictions in economic development.

 My undergraduate studies were in Economics and Religion (with a focus on Buddhist Philosophy) at Middlebury College.
+My senior thesis there focused on the role of partisan preferences in taxation and was published in the *Journal of Public Economics*.
+I studied abroad in Nepal as a college student and have ongoing fieldwork there as part of a J-PAL funded RCT.

+Prior to UC Davis, I worked at Mathematica Policy Research for four years on a range of international development impact evaluations in global health, energy infrastructure, and social protection.

-In addition to research, I enjoy inspiring students to see how economics can provide useful tools and models for quantifying and analyzing complex phenomena.
+In addition to research, I enjoy inspiring students to see how economics can provide useful tools and models for analyzing issues like climate change, environmental justice, and income inequality.

 Please click [here](/files/BrooksCV.pdf "Matt's CV") to view my CV.